TerjeUrnes/spiral-walk/README.md

 # Spiral Walking <br> on a 2D plane in a 2D or 3D world <br> A iterator that generates coordinates

-This tool let you walk outwards in a spiral from a given point in a 2D plain.
+From a given point in a 2D plain you can walk outwards in a spiral with help of this class.
 The plain can be a 2D matrix or a slice (slabs with one cell thickness) of a 3d volume, or other that takes coordinates as input.
+It can repeat the spiral while traversing through a volume ([VolumeMode](#volumemode)).
+Can go both clockwise and counter clockwise ([Walking](#walking)).
+Multiple different conditions to stop the spiral ([StopCondition](#stopcondition)).
+And can filter the spiral path with a custom function ([Filter](#filter)).

-It's made as an iterator that you use in a for...of loop, as seen in the code block below.
+It works like an iterator that you use in a for...of loop, as seen in the code block below.
 In that example the result is a 1D list with all the elements in spiral order.

 ```js
 const matrixToWalkIn = [